 From the Land of the Earthborn Spirit.
 IN MEMORIAM: Craig Luebben, 1960 – 2009 "If you put limits on everything you do, it will spread into your work and your life.
 There are no limits, only plateaus.
 You must not stay there, you must go beyond them."
 (Paraphrased...read more

-CUBA Luebben 200' off the deck near El Palanque Caverns I first went to Cuba in the summer of '97 in search of rock climbing potential.
-I was climbing in the Caribbean, fairly close to the country at the time, and an 'opportunity' to go there presented itself - I...read more
+CUBA I first went to Cuba in the summer of 1997 in search of rock climbing potential.
+I was climbing in the Caribbean, fairly close to Cuba at the time, and out of nowhere came an 'opportunity' to go there.
+I HAD to see this place!
+I had heard rumors of steep...read more

 PUERTO RICO In the summer of ’96, several friends (Craig Luebben, Tom Kelly, Leslie Barber and George Bracksieck) and I took a journey to explore virgin climbing on Mona Island, an isolated 5 x 7 mile limestone plug rising abruptly out of the northern Caribbean Sea...read more